 Basecamp has a library of tools and controls that improve project management while encouraging transparency and communication.
 Its notifications functions enable team members to instantly learn which tasks are complete, coming due, or overdue.
 It also has a message board that provides a platform for team members to communicate about the project.

-It’s Campfire chat and Check-in features can also be used to improve communication and teamwork.
-Its user interface is simple enough, allowing users to learn the software in a short time and use it effortlessly.
+Its Campfire chat and Check-in features can also improve communication and teamwork.
+Its user interface is simple enough, allowing users to learn the software quickly and use it effortlessly.
 Basecamp functions can be extended with various integrations and desktop applications.

 At $99 per month for an unlimited number of users, Basecamp’s pricing is great.
-It comes with 500Gb of storage, and users can access all features of the software, including a company headquarters space where you can address the entire team.
-You can also take advantage of the free 30-day trial period to check whether the tool fits your needs.
+It comes with 500Gb of storage, and users can access all software features, including a company headquarters space where you can address the entire team.
+You can also use the free 30-day trial period to check whether the tool fits your needs.

 Teams and organizations in many industries can use it to keep track of projects seamlessly, from the big picture to the tiny details.
 Whenever you need an advanced reporting and exporting platform that will boost Trello’s capabilities, consider Bridge24 for Trello.

-Cards can be added inside each list item to further subdivide the board.
+Cards can be added inside each list item to subdivide the board further.
 Cards are super versatile, and they can be organized into lists and categories.
 They can be allocated to project participants, given start/finish dates, commented on, and transferred from one list to another.
 Users can also attach files and expand the features using Power-Ups, extensions, and add-ons.

 Trello has different price tiers.
 There is a free plan that has basic features for task organization and workflow tracking.
 It comes with unlimited members, boards, lists, cards, checklists, and attachments of up to 10MB.
 This edition also allows users to incorporate one integration.
-Gold edition is an upgrade from the free plan, and it costs $45 billed annually.
+Gold Edition is an upgrade from the free plan, costing $45 billed annually.

-The second tier is the Business Class package at $9.99 per user billed monthly.
-Enterprise plan costs $20.83 per user per month when paid annually.
-All paid plans come with team features, enhanced capabilities, increased security, better customizability, and unlimited integrations.
+The second tier is the Business Class package at $9.99 per user, billed monthly.
+The enterprise plan costs $20.83 per user per month when paid annually.
+All paid plans have team features, enhanced capabilities, increased security, better customizability, and unlimited integrations.

 There are many online project management tools available in the market, but the three above are among the most popular.
 Basecamp and Asana have almost similar functionalities, although Asana is increasingly focusing on big businesses and enterprise users.
-Basecamp is a solid choice for small businesses that are looking to simplify their workflow.
-It’s robust, yet affordable when used by a larger team.
+Basecamp is a solid choice for small businesses looking to simplify their workflow.
+It’s robust yet affordable when used by a larger team.

 Trello offers a highly visual interface that’s easy to navigate.
 It also includes a handy drag-and-drop function to enhance user experience.
-The tool is lightweight, and setup is quick.
-The cost is almost similar to that of the other applications, and possibly higher when used by bigger teams.
+The tool is lightweight, and the setup is quick.
+The cost is almost similar to the other applications and possibly higher when used by bigger teams.

-All three tools aim to be user friendly and accessible.
+All three tools aim to be user-friendly and accessible.
 They have vast features to help project managers make their work smoother, easier, and quicker.
-To get a software that fits your needs, consider all the functionalities of the tool and the price it goes for.
+To get software that fits your needs, consider all the tool’s functionalities and the price it goes for.